hmaghfira/Projection-With-MongoDB/README.md

 This repository guides "How to create collection from exist collection".
 Tools that used in this case are :
 1. Jupyter Notebook.
 2. MongoDB Compass (GUI to access mongoDB) [download here](https://www.mongodb.com/download-center/compass).
+3. PyMongo (way to work with MongoDB from Python, dependencies was already written on ipynb file).
 3. Internet connection (except Telkomsel product.
 I dunno why it didn't work if use Telkomsel hehe).

 # Author